TheNodeCoin/PirateSilver/README.md

 Copy & Paste in terminal.
 `git clone https://github.com/TheNodeCoin/PirateSilver.git`
-`cd  && make`
+`cd PirateSilver && make`

 Starting Pirate daemon.

 After the coin is 100% built, `cd build/release/src`.
 You can choose to run the Pirate Coin in the current terminal `./piratesilver`.
 However, closing the terminal will shutdown the daemon.
-Alternatively, you can run BS in screen `sudo screen ./bsCoin`.
+Alternatively, you can run BS in screen `sudo screen ./piratesilver`.
 This allows you to detach [ctrl+a d] the screen leaning it running while closing the terminal.
 To reattach the screen simply open a terminal [ctrl+alt t] and type `sudo sreen -r`.

 Congrats, You are now running a Pirate node.

 Build Overview:

 In order to build, you will have to change the directory to where the cloned git is located, and run `make`.
 The resulting executables can be found in the same directory under `build/release/src`.

+Starting wallet:
+`cd PirateSilver/build/release/src && ./simplewallet`.
+Follow the instructions and type `help` for list of commands.
+You can start mining in the daemon with `start_mining`.
+Good luck!

 **Advanced options:**